 The free parameters in the model can then be estimated using full information maximum likelihood (FIML) for covariances, means and thresholds.
 FIML is specified by using raw data with the mxFitFunctionML.
-To estimate free parameters, the model is run using the mxRun function, and the output of the model can be accessed from the put solution for the resulting model.
-A summary of the output can be reached using put summary ().
+To estimate free parameters, the model is run using the mxRun function, and the output of the model can be accessed from the @output slot of the resulting model.
+A summary of the output can be reached using summary ().